MicrosoftDocs/visualstudio-docs/docs/code-quality/ca1010-collections-should-implement-generic-interface.md

 ## Cause

-An externally visible type implements the <xref:System.Collections.IEnumerable?displayProperty=fullName> interface but does not implement the <xref:System.Collections.Generic.IEnumerable%601?displayProperty=fullName> interface, and the containing assembly targets .NET.
+A type implements the <xref:System.Collections.IEnumerable?displayProperty=fullName> interface but does not implement the <xref:System.Collections.Generic.IEnumerable%601?displayProperty=fullName> interface, and the containing assembly targets .NET.
 This rule ignores types that implement <xref:System.Collections.IDictionary?displayProperty=fullName>.

+By default, this rule only looks at externally visible types, but this is [configurable](#configurability).

 ## Rule description